gianvstheworld/gianvstheworld/README.md

 <h1 align="left"> 🤝 Hello there!
 I'm Gianluca Capezzuto 🤝</h1>

+- 📚 Graduating in Electrical Engineering at EESC-USP
 - 🤖 I'm currently part of **[SEMEAR]**
 - 🎎 Working on a **[Mini-sumo]** project
+- 📲 Currently fascinated about learning Artificial Intelligence and its applications

  <div>
   <a href="https://github.com/gianvstheworld">